Let’s face it - social media marketing in 2023 is harder than ever.

 20% of social media marketers also list improving customer service and retention as a key priority for 2023 - especially as consumers get more used to reaching out for customer service over DMs.

-The Top Social Media Marketing Metrics to Track
+The Top Social Media Marketing Metrics

-How are social media marketers tracking their success?
+How are social media marketers tracking success?
 Let’s see what metrics they’re looking at when posting organic and paid content.

 For both organic and paid content, web traffic, sales, lead generation, impressions/views, and engagement likes and comments are the top metrics.